Here’s a set of postcards to help get climate conscious in everyday life. Each card shows a prompt to become climate wise.

 At this point, I could hear shuffling feet in the audience and noticed intensive stares, but no one left.

 To reveal patriarchal structures, I spoke about pyramids versus galaxies as symbols for the old and new economy.
-The pyramid is the old economy, a hierarchical system with a desire for control, winning, and stability.
+The pyramid is the old economy, a hierarchical system with a desire for security/control, winning, and stability.
 You set an aim, shoot the arrow and go for the kill.
 The galaxy is the new economy, and is made of many moving parts, which continuously change their relationship towards one another.
 Here, control is surrendered to organic movement.
 Stability is found in resilience: the ability to respond well to whatever curveball your environment serves you.

 Emerging ways of working emphasise such traits.
 They are relational and integrative, not exclusive or competitive.
 Take commons-oriented peer production or design thinking, where pivoting and iterating are characterised by non-linear flows that embrace and integrate multiple potentialities.